Primary Sclerosing Cholangitis (PSC)

 Despite the association between PSC and inflammatory bowel disease, the two diseases tend to run separate courses.
 Ulcerative colitis may appear years before PSC and tends to have a milder course when associated with PSC.
 Similarly, total colectomy does not change the course of PSC.

 The presence of both PSC and inflammatory bowel disease increases the risk of colorectal carcinoma, regardless of whether a liver transplantation has been done for PSC.
 Cholangiocarcinoma develops in 10 to 15% of patients.

 Imaging of the hepatobiliary system begins with ultrasonography to exclude extrahepatic biliary obstruction.
 Although ultrasonography or CT can show ductal dilation, diagnosis requires cholangiography to show multiple strictures and dilations in the intrahepatic and extrahepatic bile ducts.
 Cholangiography should begin with magnetic resonance cholangiopancreatography (MRCP).
-ERCP is usually a 2nd choice because it is invasive.
+Endoscopic retrograde cholangiopathy (ERCP) is usually a 2nd choice because it is invasive.
 Liver biopsy is usually not required for diagnosis; when done, it shows bile duct proliferation, periductal fibrosis, inflammation, and loss of bile ducts.
 With disease progression, periductal fibrosis extends from the portal regions and eventually leads to secondary biliary cirrhosis.

 Most (80%) patients with PSC have inflammatory bowel disease, usually ulcerative colitis, and many have autoantibodies.